 "Frank is outstanding and provides legal services at the highest professional level leveraging his extensive experience, knowledge, and abilities,” one of his clients told Chambers USA, which develops rankings using in-depth interviews and objective research.
+In another interview, a client told Chambers, “I am always impressed with Frank's ability to provide counsel on complex business matters.
+He consistently exceeds expectations, which is remarkable as he has set the bar extraordinarily high.”
 Clients have also described Frank to Chambers as “forward-thinking,” with one saying, “His guidance and enthusiasm have been a key contributor to my company's continued success.”

 In the life sciences field, Frank has negotiated hundreds of contracts, including sponsored research agreements, biomarker discovery and validation projects, licenses for genetic tests, collaborations between pharmaceutical companies and laboratories for companion diagnostics (personalized medicine), material transfer agreements, and supply agreements for proprietary instruments, chips, and consumables.

-Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases, and reporting tools for next-generation sequencing, as well as laboratory interfaces for practice management systems.
+Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases, and reporting tools for next-generation sequencing and digital pathology.

 Frank is a partner with Parker Poe where he resides in its Raleigh office.
 He previously served as the practice group leader of the firm’s Intellectual Property Group and as the team leader of the firm’s Life Sciences Industry Team.